cordeliafoo/wdi-project-1-shirongfoo/README.md

 * [Background Images](https://dribbble.com/tags/sidescroller_background)

 ## What I Would Have Done Differently
-* Increase game speed as score increased.
+* Increase game speed as score increases
-*
+* Fix the mouse position
+* Use key presses instead of mouse to control my fish so multiple players can play simultaneously